voliol/universal-pokemon-randomizer/README.md

  * "Local pokemon only"
      restricts trainers to only using pokemon that can be caught in the wild, or their evolutionary relatives can be used together with type restrictions

+ * Starter type restricions:
+     a new radio button set including the following restrictions:
+          * None
+          * Fire, Water, Grass
+          * Any type triangle
+          * All one type
+                related dropdown, default "Random", contains each type
+     related checkbox: No dual types

+ * Other starter restriction:
+     Random (any basic Pokemon)